mfcgrp/Creative-Coding-IDM-NYU-DM-GY-6063-Section-D-/WEEKLY_SCHEDULE.md

 ##	WEEK 5 - October 6

-⦁	review work
+⦁	review work & present artists or designers that inspire or create a conversation with you

 ⦁	Vectors

-⦁	recording things
+⦁	Rcording Things

+⦁	Discuss Midterms & Libraries

 ## ⦁	Assignments